 This serpentine gorgeous chest is also from Wisteria and is such an improvement over the dated dark wood dresser that formally sat here!
-As I’m sure you know, Wisteria is one of my favorite sources for French and Swedish inspired pieces – I have several pieces in my living and dining rooms from them!

 The previous piece was also very deep and not the best choice for the room.
-This is the perfect size for under the TV and I love the natural white oak color!
+This chest is the perfect size for under the TV and I love the natural white oak color!

-The intaglios are from a wonderfully talented Etsy artist that I found on Instagram!
+The intaglios are from a wonderfully talented Etsy artist that I found on Etsy!
 She does all custom work, so you can pick whatever particular intaglios you want, and you can either frame them yourself, or she will mat and frame them for you.

-I had her frame them in a simple gold frame, and I’m smitten!
+I had her frame them in a simple gold frame, and I’m completely smitten.
 She did a beautiful job, and they are even more stunning in person!
 If you are looking for some, I would highly recommend her work.
 As I mentioned in the post from Week 3, these are something I’ve been wanting for a few years and I’m thrilled to finally have them.

 And if you missed any of the previous weeks and want to catch up or just see where I started, you can get to all of them below!